impress-org/givewp/readme.txt

 **~ The Open Source Initiative**

-Give is a tribute to the spirit and philosophy of Open Source.
-We at WordImpress gladly embrace the Open Source philosophy both in how Give itself was developed, and how we hope to see others build more from our code base.
+Give is a tribute to the spirit and philosophy of open source.
+We at WordImpress gladly embrace the open source philosophy both in how Give itself was developed, and how we hope to see others build more from our code base.

-Give would not have been possible without the tireless efforts of these Open Source projects and their talented developers:
+Give would not have been possible without the tireless efforts of these open source projects and their talented developers:

 * Pippin Williamson and his wonderful development team, Easy Digital Downloads
 * Mike Jolley and the whole WooThemes Team, WooCommerce